DrDanicka/trading_strategy_tester_web_app/README.md

 For running the application locally, you need to have `Python 3.10` or higher installed and you have to install `Ollama` for the platform you are using.
 You can download `Ollama` [here](https://ollama.com/download).

-Once you download and install `Ollama`, you can run the following commands:
+Once you download and install `Ollama`, **restart your computer** and then you can run the following commands:

 1. Clone the repository:
    ```bash